 By Debbie of WorldAdventurists.com

 The world is huge, and there are endless adventures out there!
 There is a great allure in experiencing different cultures and meeting people from all over the world.
 Humans are driven to explore the unknown, discover new ways of life, and challenge what we think we already know about the world.
 The more you explore, the more you also realize how little you know, fueling the fire for more exploration.

 Travel has an amazing ability to take us outside of our comfort zones.
 We are constantly inspired to experience and try new things, take chances, and become the best version of ourselves as we learn from the world around us.
 Travel broadens the mind and feeds the soul.

 We travel to explore because it gives us a true perspective.
 We develop a greater appreciation for things we would otherwise take for granted and gain a greater respect for different ways of life.

 #6 – We Travel to Relax

 By Tawnya of Money Saved is Money Earned

 An oft-forgotten reason we love to travel is simply to relax.
 While it’s great to travel to see and explore new places, it’s also important to plan trips just for relaxing.
 These trips help you escape the hustle of everyday life and recharge your body and mind.
-Relaxing trips are especially important for reducing stress and boosting your mental health.
+Relaxing trips are essential for reducing stress and boosting your mental health.

 It’s important to think about your purpose for traveling before planning or booking.
-If the purpose is to relax, make sure you pick a destination and accommodations that will help serve this purpose.
-Think about the beach, nature, pools or water, and other things that will help you kick back and enjoy it all.
+If you want to relax, make sure you pick a destination and accommodations that will help serve this purpose.
+Think about the beach, nature, pools or water, and other things to help you kick back and enjoy it all.

 Be sure to limit your use of technology, go with like-minded people (or solo), and not overbook yourself with activities.
-If you simply must do some exploring, alternate exploration and relaxation days so you don’t end up needing a vacation to recover from your vacation!
+If you simply must do some exploring, alternate exploration and relaxation days so you don’t need a vacation to recover from your vacation!